AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Now you can use the cloudN IP address as the URL to access the CloudN Manager that manages CloudN.

-Note: The hypervisor console has only limited CLI for initial booting up purposes.
+Note: The hypervisor console has only limited CLI for the initial booting up purposes.
 Once Aviatrix software is downloaded, full commands are installed.